Parmin/training/README.rst

 Status
 ------

-Currently, there are drafts of the following sections:
+We are currently field testing the following sections in a number of public and private trainings:

 -  Introduction
 -  CRUD